jamesrr39/image-enhancer/cli-app/README.md

 ## Run ##
-You can choose between using the mvn exec plugin, passing our args with the `-Dexec.args` argument.
-For example:
+You can choose between using the mvn exec plugin, passing our args with the `-Dexec.args` argument, for example:

     mvn exec:java -Dexec.args="-image=/home/user/Pictures/myImage.jpg -tt=brighten -ta=1.2"